yzyii/luashitacast/README.md

 /iceres /ires   - toggles Ice Resistance set on/off.
 /fireres /fres  - toggles Fire Resistance set on/off.
 /earthres /eres - toggles Earth Resistance set on/off.
-/windres /wres  - toggles Wind Resistance set on/off.
+/windres /ares  - toggles Wind Resistance set on/off.
+/waterres /wres - toggles Water Resistance set on/off.
 /lightningres /lres /thunderres /tres - toggles Lightning Resistance set on/off.
 /evasion        - toggles Evasion set on/off.
                   you could also use this set for counter sets on MNK or other special sets.